MeynanAneytha/FFXIV-Elemental-Raid-Macros/6.0_endwalker/extreme_trials/rubicante/README.md

 Both strats are identical, *except* for how Flamerake is handled and where the party stacks during Sweeping Immolation.

+{: .warning-title }
-### Things to check on Party Finder
+> Things to check on Party Finder
+>

-- Check how Flamerake is being resolved.
+> - Check how Flamerake is being resolved.
-- Check the stack/spread positions for Sweeping Immolation.
+> - Check the stack/spread positions for Sweeping Immolation.

 ## FFO strat

 The following is the FFO macro for Rubicante EX.
 It's the macro that best approximates what *actually* gets done in PF, and is the one I would like to use.

 ### Japanese

 ```
 {% include_relative macros/rubicante_ffo.jp.txt %}
 ```

 ### English

 ```
 {% include_relative macros/rubicante_ffo.en.txt %}
 ```